sensaura-public/sensaura-public.github.io/_drafts/senshub-architecture.md

 messageBus.Publish(topic, builder.CreateMessage());
 ```

-> A note about topics: there is no restriction on how you set up the topic
+The server doesn't impose any restriction on how you set up the topic
-> topic tree or where you publish messages but SensHub does use a simple
+topic tree or where you publish messages to but it does use a simple
-> convention of splitting the tree into two parts - *public* and *private*.
+convention of splitting the tree into two parts - *public* and *private*.
-> Any message sent to the *public* part of the tree will be replicated on
+Any message sent to the *public* part of the tree will be replicated on
-> the external MQTT server (and vice-versa, messages coming from MQTT will
+the external MQTT server (and vice-versa, messages coming from MQTT will
-> be sent to the *public* tree as well) while messages on the *private* tree
+be sent to the *public* tree as well) while messages on the *private* tree
-> remain internal to the server.
+remain internal to the server.
 The line in the sample above that reads
-> *messageBus.Private.CreateTopic("server/notifications/errors")* creates
+*messageBus.Private.CreateTopic("server/notifications/errors")* creates
-> the topic *private/server/notifications/errors*.
+the topic *private/server/notifications/errors*.

 Receiving messages is just as simple, get a reference to a topic and call
 *Subscribe()* to attach a *ISubscriber* instance to it.
 Any messages sent to